-7. Based on our examination as above and to the best of the information and explanations given to us and representations provided by the management, we certify that the Company has complied with the conditions of Corporate Governance as stipulated in regulations 17 to 27 and clauses (b) to (i) of regulation 46 (2) and paragraphs C, D and E of Schedule V of the Listing Regulations during the year ended March 31, 2022.
+Based on our examination as above and to the best of the information and explanations given to us and representations provided by the management, we certify that the Company has complied with the conditions of Corporate Governance as stipulated in regulations 17 to 27 and clauses (b) to (i) of regulation 46 (2) and paragraphs C, D and E of Schedule V of the Listing Regulations during the year ended March 31, 2023 except Regulation 24(1) of Listing Regulations, which requires holding company to appoint an independent director of holding company on the Board of Directors of a material non-listed Indian subsidiary viz Nandi Highway Developers Limited which has not been complied with.

-We further state that such compliance is neither an assurance as to the future viability of the Company nor the 8. efficiency or effectiveness with which the management has conducted the affairs of the Company.
+We further state that such compliance is neither an assurance as to the future viability of the Company nor the efficiency or effectiveness with which the management has conducted the affairs of the Company.